bennettp123/cf-updater-powershell/README.md

-### dns.he.net powershell dynamic dns updater
+### dynamic dns updater for cloudflare

-A very basic updater for dynamic DNS services provided by <http://dns.he.net/>.
+A very basic dynamic dns updater for cloudflare, written in powershell.

 #### License